CluEleSsUK/socialincome-selection-bot/README.md

 This is how often (in milliseconds) the bot will check the github repo for changes and potentially trigger any outstanding draws.

+- `authToken`

+This should be set to the value of the github personal access token that was set in the steps above.
+By exporting it as the environment variable `AUTH_TOKEN`, this will happen automatically.

 ## Miscellaneous
 You can run the tests with `npm test`.